Judiciary of Northern Cyprus: Immovable Property Commission

-The decisions of the European Court of Human Rights on the validity of legal system of Northern Cyprus
+Relevant European Court of Human Rights decisions

-The European Court of Human Rights (ECtHR) has made decisions on the validity of Northern Cyprus.
+The European Court of Human Rights (ECtHR) has made decisions on the validity of the legal system of Northern Cyprus.

-Necessity to exhaust all the remedies of the legal system of Northern Cyprus in order to apply ECtHR
+Legality of domestic Turkish Republic of Northern Cyprus (TRNC) legislation

 On 2 July 2013, ECtHR decided that "...notwithstanding the lack of international recognition of the regime in the northern area, a de facto recognition of its acts may be rendered necessary for practical purposes.
-Thus, the adoption by the authorities of the "TRNC" of civil, administrative or criminal law measures, and their application or enforcement within that territory, may be regarded as having a legal basis in domestic law for the purposes of the Convention" In this ECtHR's decision, the case application of a Greek Cypriot was immediately rejected; i.e., his application was found inadmissible; he was rejected by ECtHR just at the beginning; therefore, his case was not handled (no sessions were held) by ECtHR at all.
+Thus, the adoption by the authorities of the "TRNC" of civil, administrative or criminal law measures, and their application or enforcement within that territory, may be regarded as having a legal basis in domestic law for the purposes of the Convention."
+This statement related to affirming TRNC legislation on trespassing and conservation of historic sites and dismissed the complaint, on the basis that this legislation sufficed to make interrupting a religious service held without a permit on a historic site, permissible under the Convention.